-Dorie Seavey, Ph.D., PHI’s Director of Policy Research, leads PHI’s policy research and analysis on economic, financial, and policy issues affecting the direct-care workforce and the eldercare/disability services industry.
+Dorie Seavey, Ph.D., PHI’s Senior Policy Advisor, lends her expertise to PHI's policy research and analysis on economic, financial, and policy issues affecting the direct-care workforce and the eldercare/disability services industry.
 Her recent work has addressed topics such as: the economic development role of direct-care jobs, the cost of frontline turnover, strategies for improving wages and benefits for direct-care workers, reforming Medicaid payment and procurement policies for home- and community-based services, and the intersection of family and paid caregiving.

 Trained as a labor economist, Seavey received her Doctorate in Economics from Yale University in 1987.
 Over her career, she has specialized in workforce development and labor market problems for low-income individuals, including issues for frontline health care, social service, and childcare workers.
 Seavey has served as a senior member of several national evaluation and research teams investigating sectoral employment initiatives and employment brokering programs for low-income and disadvantaged job seekers.
 She is a former Senior Research Scientist at the Heller School at Brandeis University.

 Abby Marquand, M.P.H., is PHI's Associate Director of Policy Research.
 In that role, she is responsible for research and analysis on policy issues affecting the direct-care workforce as well as the eldercare/disability service industry.
 She also provides support to the Director of Policy Research.